dodiforth/BMI-checker/README.md

 Learning Point :

-1.How to switch(or jump to) bewtween the Views(ViewController) and transfer the datas and values -Using only code
+1.How to switch(or jump to) bewtween the Views(ViewController) and transfer the datas and values
+  - Using only code
-  -Create an instant by code on "Storyboard"
+  - Create an instant by code on "Storyboard"
-  -Using Segue manually
+  - Using Segue manually
-  -Using Action Segue❤️
+  - Using Action Segue❤️

-2.Applying MVC(Model-View-Controller) design pattern
+1.Applying MVC(Model-View-Controller) design pattern